chickenbror/ABCgame/README.md

 ###### 9. Improved on the game
 - (2021-03-19, Eirini)
 - Added extra context and states in dmGame, eg maximum allowance on skipping the question and asking for clues.
+- It also helps saving memery as now each round of game only requires an array of max 10 questions (ie, 5 to win + 5 chances to skip)

 ###### 10. Presentation & Demo
 - (2021-03-23, Calvin & Eirini)